madeleineforbes/gwenbell.com/content.md

 Gwen Bell
 =========

+  + 30 Apr • Day two of your 30 days on the command line.
+In your copy of [Git Commit](http://git.gwenbell.com) now.
   + 29 Apr • Oh, snap!
 What's that sound?
 That's the sound of brand new bottom nav.
 Yes, yes y'all.
 Just don't click on writing.
 Yet.
   + 29 Apr • Here's a new route: [Motherless Daughters](http://gwenbell.com/motherlessdaughters).
 Just in time for mother's day, that day that if you don't have one might make you want to punch something in the face.
 Or, y'know.
 Cry.
   + 28 April • St Marks NYC.
 You know what?
 Hard coded routes, done.
 Nohuping out almost but not quite.
 Navigating to a destination with no phone in a city of millions, done.
 2 out of 3 ain't bad.